 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, your child’s doctor will talk with you about treatment options.
-The treatment plan for recurrent Wilms tumor depends on four factors:
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, your child’s doctor will talk with you about the treatment options.
+The treatment plan for a recurrent Wilms tumor depends on 4 factors:

 Where the cancer has returned in the body

 The type of treatment your child received for the original tumor

 How long it has been since the original cancer was treated

 Whether the new growth has a favorable or anaplastic histology

 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent Wilms tumor, including new medications.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 When a Wilms tumor recurs, children and their families sometimes experience emotions such as disbelief or fear.
 Families are encouraged to talk with their child's health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work